Consult Our Experts

 Cinematic style effect

 Use the cine-style effect in Hitfilm Express to give your videos a more cinematic feel.
-While it is accessible in the pro version, this effect is not.
+While it is accessible in the pro version, these video effects names are not.

 Lens blur effect